 Our team includes trial lawyers who defend verdicts on appeal, as well as appellate specialists brought in to challenge trial judgments in high-stakes civil litigation.
 Our background includes successfully defending one of the largest jury verdicts in California, and reversing one of the largest patent infringement judgments in U.S. history.
-We litigate complex and precedent-setting appeals against the State of California and its administrative agencies.

 Highly regarded for our work in the intellectual property sector, Irell lawyers have deep appellate expertise in patent law—before the Federal Circuit, the Patent Trial and Appeal Board (PTAB) and the U.S. Supreme Court.
 In addition, our colleague David Nimmer, the author of Nimmer on Copyright, has been cited in over 3,500 state and federal court decisions, including numerous U.S. Supreme Court opinions.